 SD: That’s tough.
 “Song for Simon” has always been a favourite as it has a bit of everything, crunching guitars, little reggae bits and a somewhat anthemic chorus.
 Always seems to go over well.
 “Brother” is another one.
 “Love Slave” is a fun little two minute punk song that also gets the blood pumping!

--What would you like to say to all the Ten Can Riot fans out there?
+IM: What would you like to say to all the TEN CAN RIOT fans out there?

 Check out some of their sick tunes on Reverbnation and download a copy their current LP, City of Hate from iTunes or cdbaby.
-Message Ten Can Riot on Facebook to score copy of their self-titled debut EP and other killer schwagg including shirts, cup holders, stickers and more!
-And be sure to Like the band on Facebook and follow them on Twitter for the latest info on shows and everything Ten Can Riot.
+Message TEN CAN RIOT on Facebook to score copy of their self-titled debut EP and other killer schwag including shirts, cup holders, stickers and more!
+And be sure to Like the band on Facebook and follow them on Twitter for the latest info on shows and everything TEN CAN RIOT.